jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 * `--healthz-port`: (deprecated since v0.15) Defines the port number haproxy-ingress should listen to.
 Use `--healthz-addr` instead.
 Defaults to `10254`.
 * `--profiling`: Configures if the profiling URI should be enabled.
 Defaults to `true`.
 * `--ready-check-path`: Defines the URL to be used as a readiness check for haproxy ingress.
 Defaults to `/readyz`.
 * `--stats-collect-processing-period`: Defines the interval between two consecutive readings of haproxy's `Idle_pct`, used to generate `haproxy_processing_seconds_total` metric. haproxy updates Idle_pct every `500ms`, which makes that the best configuration value, and it's also the default if not configured.
-Values higher than `500ms` will produce a less accurate collect.
+Values greater than `500ms` will produce a less accurate collect.
 Change to 0 (zero) to disable this metric.
 * `--stop-handler`: Allows to stop the controller via a POST request to `<host>:<healthzport>/stop` endpoint.
 Default value is `false`.

 ---